s4005236/wave/docs/DevOps/CODE_STYLING.md

 # Code Styling

 ## Coding Standards
-This project follows the [PEP8](https://peps.python.org/pep-0008/) style code for Python code.
-Please ensure that your contributions adhere to this standard.
+This project follows the [PEP8](https://peps.python.org/pep-0008/) style guide for Python.
+All contributions must adhere to this standard.

 ## Tools
 To ensure compliance with this standard, the following tools are used in this project: